-5. Now create your short, promotional message.
-This message will help people decide whether the information is relevant for them.
-It will typically be 2-4 sentences and $\,$ Message development worksheet perfect for a social media post or flyer.
 Whether you're creating a press release, web page, or social media post, you'll need to start with a clear message.
-Use this worksheet to help you prepare the a.
-Who is the information for information that your audience will need.
-If you have more than one audience - like property owners and tenants - fill out a worksheet for each one. b.
-What is the topic or service Audience: 1.
-What do you want this audience to learn or do as a result of this communication? c.
-Why is it important 2.
-Step back and think about the information you're sharing from the perspective of your audience.
+Use this worksheet to help you prepare the information that your audience will need.
+If you have more than one audience - like property owners and tenants - fill out a worksheet for each one.

+opic: udience: 1.
+What do you want this audience to learn or do as a result of this communication?
+2. Step back and think about the information you're sharing from the perspective of your audience.
 What questions will they have?
-Do a quick brainstorm here using the words your audience is likely to use. d.
-Where can they get more information 3.
-Based on the brainstorm, write down what your audience needs in order of priority.
+Do a quick brainstorm here using the words your audience is likely to use.
+3. Based on the brainstorm, write down what your audience needs in order of priority.
 For example, you'll want to tell people how a service could benefit them before telling them where to fill out an application.
+4. Draft content that addresses all of the information needs you've identified.
+Keep it simple and limited to just the "need to know" information.
+This is what you'll share